 Snow is probably the most important ingredient of your ski holiday, and it is what Val d'Isère is most famous for.
 In a snowy winter, Val d'Isère offers much of the best skiing in Europe.
 In a less snowy winter, it offers pretty much the only skiing...

 Last season was even more epic than the epic season before, with more snow having fallen by mid-January than falls on average in an entire season.
 But the pisteurs didn't just sit back and watch it fall: there was work to be done making the slopes safe and stock-piling spare snow in case of a sudden thaw.
 It never came.
-The temperature remained low, and powder snow was still falling on 26 April, just 4 days before the lifts finally closed on 1 May 2012.
-For a day-by-day view of last season, visit our 2011-12 Flickr photo album.
+The temperature remained low, and powder snow was still falling at the end of April, just days before the lifts finally closed on 5 May.
+For a day-by-day view of last season, visit our 2012-13 Flickr photo album.

 Being high (1850m - 3200m), Val d'Isère gets snow when the westerlies are dropping rain elsewhere.
 And being tucked into the Italian border, it also catches an occasional snowfall from the east, which don't even reach neighbouring Tignes.
 The value of it's unique location is particularly and starkly true in a less snowy winter.
 The beginning of the 2014-15 season saw the slopes open in Val d'Isère while there were just muddy slopes in other well-known ski resorts.

 But the exceptional snowfall is just half the story.
 How well it lasts is even more important.
 A ring of high ridges and glaciers protect Val d'Isère from warm southerly winds, while the steep climb from Bourg St Maurice and narrow gorges just outside the village keep out the warm air of spring.
 Most of the slopes are tilted north, which preserves their snow.
 You only have to look at the un-skied south-facing side of the valley to see how clever Val d'Isère has been with its geography.